MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

-[Ledger Catchup](#ledger-catchup) needs to add a batch of transitions all at once, so it shares some of the add section and constructs the underlying breadcrumbs in such a way that only requires adding to transition frontier's table and not applying an ledger-builder-diffs.
+[Ledger Catchup](#ledger-catchup) needs to add a batch of transitions all at once, so it shares some of the add section and constructs the underlying breadcrumbs in such a way that only requires adding to transition frontier's table and not applying an staged-ledger-diffs.

 #### Adding to Transition Frontier